Defender 90 Price

 Defender 90 Interior

-The Defender 90 interior is strikingly minimalist.
+The Defender 90 interior is strikingly minimalist; it's difficult to tell from the interior the difference between a later iteration and a 90s Land Rover Defender.
 True to its workhorse ethos, it is sparse, functional and basic.
 The angular dash remains consistent through the production run and includes an easy to read display.
 The parking brake is peculiarly placed by the driver’s right leg.
 The Defender 90 comes standard with a two or three-seater bench and rear auxiliary seating over the wheel wells.
+Land Rover built the Defender 90 knowing that its driver would want to brave conditions and terrain that other drivers wouldn't dare to, so the interior reflected its prospective owner's Spartan toughness, and rugged, purposeful intentions.

 Restored and upgraded Defender 90s often come equipped with much more comfortable and stylish leather interiors and carpeting.
 Many have modified the original configuration to include two front bucket seats with a center console.
 Some Defender 90s are also fitted with two rear bucket seats or jump seats on either side of the cargo bay.
 Standard rear skylights and optional sunroofs brighten up the interior.
+Of course, these restored and upgraded models mean steep increases for the Land Rover Defender price.
 The two-door 90 also has a side-opening door in the back that zips open on the soft top or unlocks in the hard-top.

 Defender 90 Brakes